The environmental, social and governance data covers Coca-Cola Bottlers Japan Holdings Group as of December 31, 2024.

 CCBJI and Supplier Risk Management | |||||

-※1 The number includes employees at all levels, except partner employees, part-time employees, executives, and temporary employees/ The number of employees including average number of temporary workers 17,900
+※1 The number includes employees at all levels, except partner employees, part-time employees, executives, and temporary employees.
+There are 16,972 employees including the average number of temporary workers.

-※2 Female employees (% of total workforce as of December 1, 2022) includes partner employees and part-time employees/ Female rate in all permanent employees 12.7%(December 1, 2022)
+※2 Female employees (% of total workforce as of December 31, 2024) includes exectives, partner employees and part-time employees.
+Female accounted for 13.0% of permanent employees (as of December 31, 2024).

-※5 Number of lost-time incidents ÷ total no. of working hours x 1,000,000 targeting permanent/non-permanent employees of CCBJH group
+※4 Number of lost-time incidents ÷ total number of working hours x 1,000,000 targeting permanent/non-permanent employees of the CCBJH Group

-※7 Number of lost-time incidents ÷ total no. of working hours x 1,000,000 targeting subcontractors of CCBJH group (vendors outside the system, contractors, visitors)
+※5 Number of lost-time incidents ÷ total number of working hours x 1,000,000 targeting subcontractors of the CCBJH Group (vendors outside the system, contractors, visitors)

-※8 Number of incidents ÷ total no. of working hours x 200,000 targeting permanent/non-permanent employees of CCBJH group
+※6 Number of incidents ÷ total number of working hours x 200,000 targeting permanent/non-permanent employees of the CCBJH Group

-※9 Number of lost-time incidents ÷ total no. of working hours x 200,000 targeting permanent/non-permanent employees of CCBJH group
+※7 Number of lost-time incidents ÷ total number of working hours x 200,000 targeting permanent/non-permanent employees of the CCBJH Group

 ---|---|---|---|---|---|